-As Dorian nears, hurricane warning issued for parts of Florida; evacuations ordered on South Carolina coast
+As Dorian nears, hurricane warning issued for parts of Florida; evacuations ordered on Georgia, SC coasts

 HURRICANE DORIAN, CATEGORY 5 STORM, MAKES LANDFALL IN BAHAMS WITH 185 MPH WINDS

-Georgia Governor Brian Kemp has declared a state of emergency for Brantley, Bryan, Camden, Charlton, Chatham, Effingham, Glynn, Liberty, Long, McIntosh, Pierce and Wayne counties.
+Kemp also declared a state of emergency for Brantley, Bryan, Camden, Charlton, Chatham, Effingham, Glynn, Liberty, Long, McIntosh, Pierce and Wayne counties.

 In an effort to make sure there enough petroleum products, emergency supplies, and food, Kemp also issued an executive order temporarily suspending federal rules and regulations which otherwise would limit the hours that operators of commercial vehicles could drive.